DavidSaintAnna/DavidSaintAnna/README.md

 <h1 align="center">Hello 👋, I'm David SaintAnna</h1>
-<h3 align="center"> "Edgy brown guy >>>  On a cold and gray Chicago mornin'
+<h3 align="center"> "Edgy brown guy >>>
+ On a cold and gray Chicago mornin'
  A poor little baby child is born
  In the ghetto
  (In the ghetto)
  And his mama cries
-'Cause if there's one thing that she don't need
+' Cause if there's one thing that she don't need
  It is another hungry mouth to feed
  In the ghetto
-(In the ghetto)"</h3>
+( In the ghetto)"</h3>

 - 👨‍💻 currently learning **HTML, CSS and JavaScript.**